alfredbaudisch/GodotDynamicInventorySystem/README.md

 -   **Equippable Item slots that accept configurable categories** of items and show the items equipped in these slots
 -   Item and **equipment attributes**
 -   Handling and **syncing of One Handed and Two Handed items,** while automatically unequipping items if both hands are equipped
--  **Pickable / Pickup items, dynamically adding them to the inventory** and list them in the inventory screen, in the correct category
+-  **Pickable / Pickup items, dynamically adding them to the inventory** and listing them in the inventory screen, in the correct category
 - UI sounds
 - Godot version: **Godot 3.4.3** (Godot 4 is still too unstable and susceptible for breaking changes.
 When Godot 4 stable release comes out, the course and this source code will be upgraded).